 \subsection{Relation of the Theoretical Results with the Empirical Literature}

 There are essentially no formal identification results about high-frequency event studies in the literature.
 Empirical works have often mentioned that changes in the policy variable in the event windows are dominated by the information about future monetary policy contained in the FOMC announcements {[}see, e.g., \citet{nakamura/steinsson:2018}{]}.
 However, precise conditions have not been provided. \citet{rigobon/sack:2004} noted that the bias of the OLS event study estimator disappears in a stylized linear model when relative exogeneity holds.
-However, the model they analyzed is admittedly a ``clear oversimplification''.
+However, this result does not suffice to prove identification of a causal estimand.
+Further, the model they analyzed is admittedly a ``clear oversimplification''.
 As such, this stylized model does not enable practically-relevant identification analysis or econometric results.
-In addition, showing that the bias disappears in this context does not imply identification of a causal estimand.
 Nevertheless, we credit Rigobon and Sack's heuristic analysis as an early insight into understanding the validity of the OLS event study estimator. \citet{gurkaynak/wright:2013} surveyed the empirical literature and presented useful discussions.
-They also argued that the event study regression works even when the variance of the policy shock is not large relative to the variance of the other shocks because in a narrow window around an FOMC announcement the policy news can depend on lagged changes in asset returns but not on contemporaneous changes.
+They also argued that the event study regression works even when the variance of the policy shock is not large relative to the variance of the other variables because in a narrow window around an FOMC announcement the policy news can depend on lagged changes in asset returns but not on contemporaneous changes.
 That is, they wrote $D_{t}=\alpha Y_{t-j}+Z'_{t-j}\gamma_{2}+e_{t}$, where $j\geq1$.
 However, as we explain in Example \ref{Example: Monetary policy, NK and Kuttner}, the choice of a narrow window is not sufficient for ruling out omitted variables bias.
 Further, when $Y_{t}$ is the change in an asset price and $D_{t}$ is, for example, the price change in the Federal funds or eurodollar futures, assuming that $Y_{t}$ does not contemporaneously affect $D_{t}$ constitutes a strong empirical restriction.